Fusion of boundary surface-link and ribbonness: Abstract

 \section{Abstract}

-It is shown that a boundary surface-link in the 4-sphere is a ribbon surface-link if the surface-knot obtained from it by surgery along a pairwise nontrivial 1-handle system is a ribbon surface-link.
-As a corollary, the surface-knot obtained from the anti-parallel surface-link of a non-ribbon surface-knot by surgery along a nontrivial fusion 1-handle is a non-ribbon surface-knot.
-This result answers Cochran's conjecture on non-ribbon sphere-knots in the affirmative.
+A boundary surface-link in the 4-sphere is proved to be a ribbon surface-link if the surface-link obtained from it by surgery along a pairwise surgically nontrivial fusion 1-handle system is a ribbon surface-link.

 \phantom{x}